emiliemony/WorkoutList/README.md

 ## Requirements

+iPhone
 Xcode (v15+)

 ## Getting Started

 1. Clone the repo
 2. Open WorkoutList.xcodeproj in Xcode
+3. Build the app
-3. Run on the iOS Simulator
+    3.1 Run on the iOS Simulator
     - In Xcode’s device selector (top bar), choose a simulator
+    - Click the build button
-4. Install on a physical iPhone
+    3.2 Install on a physical iPhone
     - Connect your iPhone to your computer via a cable
     - In the device selector, choose your iPhone
     - Click the build button
     - iOS will ask if you trust the developer certificate

 ## FYI

-The app will only work on your iPhone for 7 days before you have to trust the developer certificate again.
+The app will only work on your iPhone for 7 days before you have to rebuild the app from Xcode.
 Changes you make to the workouts will be saved.